Apple Watch: Seventh generation (Series 7)

-Eighth generation (Series 8, SE (2nd gen) & Ultra)
+Eighth generation (Series 8 and SE (2nd generation)

-The Apple Watch Series 8, the second-generation Apple Watch SE, and Apple Watch Ultra were announced on September 7, 2022, during an Apple Special Event.
-Pre-orders opened on the same day, with the Series 8 and 2nd gen SE shipping on September 16, while the Ultra ships on September 23.
+The Apple Watch Series 8, the Apple Watch SE 2 (formerly the Apple Watch SE (2nd generation)), and the Apple Watch Ultra were announced during Apple's "Far out" event on September 7, 2022.
+Pre-orders opened on the same day, with the Series 8 and 2nd gen SE shipping on September 16, while the Ultra shipped on September 23.

-Enhancements in the Series 8, relative to the prior-generation Series 7 watch, include a new temperature sensor and more precise accelerometers and gyroscopes capable of detecting the occurrence of a car crash.
+Succeeding from the Apple S7, the Apple S8 is the final processor of the Apple Watch to utilize the energy-efficient Thunder cores from the A13 Bionic.

-Aluminum case models are available in Midnight, Silver, Starlight and Product Red, and the stainless steel models are available in Silver, Graphite and Gold.
+Enhancements in the Series 8, relative to the prior-generation Series 7 watch, include a new temperature sensor and more precise accelerometers, and Crash Detection.
+Aluminum case models are available in Midnight, Silver, Starlight, and Product Red, and the stainless steel models are available in gold, silver, and graphite finishes.
 The Blue and Green case colors are discontinued, and the Series 8 is not available with a titanium case.

-The Apple Watch Ultra is the first Apple Watch model to feature a new tough and rugged titanium casing in natural finish, a larger 49 mm case size, a flat sapphire front crystal, and an additional orange Action button located on the opposite side of the Digital Crown and Side Button.
-It is designed for extreme activities like endurance sports, elite athletes, trailblazing, adventure, ocean, and water sports.
+The Apple Watch Ultra is a new high-end model which Apple positioned towards endurance athletes and outdoor recreation (competing with offerings from companies such as Garmin and Polar); it shares most of its hardware with the Series 8, but it has a larger display and 49 mm band, a rugged titanium casing, a brighter display with a flat front crystal, an additional "Action" button that can be mapped to different apps and functions, integrated multi-band GPS, a water temperature sensor, and a larger battery which Apple rated at 36 hours of usage without using power saving modes.

-The 2nd-generation Apple Watch SE is available in Midnight, Silver and Starlight case color options.
+The second-generation Apple Watch SE is available in Midnight, Silver, and Starlight case color options.
 The Space Gray and Gold case color options have been discontinued.
+It retains the form factor of the previous SE, which was itself very similar to the Series 4, 5, and 6.